 Bringing Communities Together Through Music

 Welcome to Virginia Tech Linux Laptop Orchestra’s L2Ork Tweeter.
 L2Ork Tweeter is a free and open source program inspired by the unprecedented COVID-19 pandemic that has required a vast majority of the human population to practice prolonged social distancing.
 It is designed to bring communities together by empowering users around the world to engage in collaborative music making even over slow internet connections.
 It also facilitates the exploration of audio synthesis and the rich variety of sounds one can generate using the frequency modulation algorithm.
-It supports up to ten concurrent performers and as many additional guests or audience members as the server bandwidth allows who can observe a performance live over the internet.
+It supports up to twelve concurrent performers and as many additional guests or audience members as the server bandwidth allows who can observe a performance live over the internet.
 Each user is given an instrument with a tracker that can be populated by up to 64 loop-enabled keystrokes or notes.
 This intentional constraint requires users to build complexity through interaction with other users.
 It is in part inspired by the popular social media platform Twitter that imposes a similar design constraint of allowing only up to 280 characters per Tweet.
 As a result, and as evidenced by its name, L2Ork Tweeter can be seen as a musical counterpart to Twitter.

 Below we cover essential steps to get you started as quickly as possible.
 For a detailed overview of Tweeter’s features, we encourage you to watch the video above.
 For a 2-minute quick-start, fast-forward the video to the 1:25 mark.
 You may also want to check out “Into the Abyss”, the first ever crowdsourced work written for the L2Ork Tweeter platform and premiered live online on December 8th, 2020, as part of the fall 2020 Creative Technologies in Music/C+I/ICAT event, or jump directly to the online synchronized “drop” found near the time marker 03:23.